-Graduate students who have up to six undergraduate credits to complete before they receive their undergraduate degree may concurrently enroll in a degree program and register to take up to six credits per semester for a maximum of two semesters.
+Students who desire to enroll in a graduate program and who have up to six credits to complete before they receive their undergraduate degree may concurrently enroll in a graduate degree program and register to take up to six credits per semester for a maximum of two semesters.

 Students must meet (no exceptions) the cumulative GPA requirement for admission in good standing into a graduate program to be eligible to register under dual enrollment for that program.
 Students must meet all other admissions requirements as stated herein.